-We've looked at some of the common questions around using resistance bands for squats (the booty band workout!) and we've included 6 recommended exercises which you can try yourself, to maximize the number of muscle groups involved in your routine.
+We've looked at some of the common questions around using resistance bands for squats (the booty band workout!).
+We've included 6 recommended exercises that you can try to maximize the number of muscle groups involved in your routine.

 What types of squats can you do with resistance bands?

 Many squat variations work well when paired with a resistance band.
 Here are steps on how to use a

 This exercise is very similar to the classic squat, but we use the resistance band to add a simultaneous workout for the triceps and shoulders.

 - Start with your feet flat on the ground, placed shoulder-width apart, and turned outwards slightly.

 - Loop your resistance band underneath your heels, and stretch it up to rest on the back of your shoulders.

 - Now, lift the band from your shoulders, with your hands shoulder-width apart, and stretch it above your head as you complete the classic squat movement.

 - As you lift yourself out of the squatting position, gradually release the band to return to your shoulders.

 2. Squat with Lateral Leg Raise